Standard Visitor Visa (Leaving & re-entering the UK)

 If you have any concerns in relation to the above please contact Student Support for further advice.

 Re-entering the UK as a Visitor

 If you have a Visitor Visa in your passport (which has not yet expired), or if you are a non-visa national, upon re-entering the UK (after completion of your course and your graduation ceremony) the UK immigration official may cancel your Student Visa and grant you entry on a Visitor Visa.
 This will be valid for a period of up to six months.
-It is important to note that if you enter the UK on a Visitor Visa, you will not be able to apply to switch into a Tier 1 or Tier 2 visa category.
+It is important to note that if you enter the UK on a Visitor Visa, you will not be able to apply to switch into a different visa category.
 You will also not be able to make an application for a Student Visa in the UK on a Visitor Visa if you are intending to continue your studies.

 Student Support Office